About

 How I Work

-I work closely with product managers, engineers, and stakeholders to move from ambiguity to clear, shippable solutions.
-I'm comfortable owning problems end-to-end while collaborating through regular reviews, feedback, and iteration
+I enjoy working closely with product managers, engineers, and stakeholders to quickly move from ambiguity to clear, shippable solutions.
+I'm comfortable owning problems end-to-end while collaborating through regular reviews, feedback, and iteration.

 Defining Success